municola/introduction-to-machine-learning/README.md

 Use a Neural Network to predict the functionality of a new aminoacid

 ## Task 4
-Given 3 (A,B and C) of food, predict if food A tastes more similar to food B or C.
+Given 3 pictures of food (A,B and C), predict if food A tastes more similar to food B or C.